4 Tips for Fun and Engaging Activities for Alzheimer’s and Dementia

 3. Be safe

-The most important thing is to make sure that the activities are safe for your older adult.
+The most important thing is to ensure the activities are safe for your older adult.

-For example, make sure their space is well lit, they’re seated safely, they take breaks if they tire easily, and that distractions like TV or music are turned off.
+For example, ensure their workspace is well-lit, they’re seated safely, they take breaks if they tire easily, and distractions such as TV or music are turned off.

-Another example is if your older adult is prone to putting things in their mouths.
+Another example is if your older adult is prone to putting things in their mouth.
 In that case, avoid small or loose objects that could become a choking hazard.

-Keeping safety in mind helps you create an environment that helps prevent injuries or accidents.
+Keeping safety in mind helps you create an environment that reduces the risk of injuries or accidents.

 Get $5 off your first dementia activity box with discount code DAILYCARING5 »